Oliver Hazard Perry-class frigate: Australia

-The Adelaide-class frigates were replaced by three spanish designed Hobart-class air warfare destroyers equipped with the AEGIS combat system.
+The Adelaide-class frigates were replaced by three Spanish-designed Hobart-class air warfare destroyers equipped with the AEGIS combat system.
 HMAS Melbourne and Newcastle were transferred in May 2020 to the Chilean Navy and serve as Capitan Prat and Almirante Latorre.

 Turkey

 TCG Göksu (F-497) in the Mediterranean Sea on August 21, 2023.
 The G-class frigates are equipped with the GENESIS combat management system, SMART-S Mk2 3D radar and Mk.
 41 VLS, which has been installed in front of the Mk.
 13 GMLS.

 The G-class frigates of the Turkish Navy have undergone a major modernisation program, which included the retrofitting of a Turkish digital combat management system named GENESIS (Gemi Entegre Savaş İdare Sistemi).
-The system was designed & implemented jointly by the Turkish Navy & HAVELSAN, a Turkish electronic hardware systems & software company.
-The GENESIS upgraded ships were delivered between 2007 & 2011.
+The system was designed and implemented jointly by the Turkish Navy and HAVELSAN, a Turkish electronic hardware systems and software company.
+The GENESIS upgraded ships were delivered between 2007 and 2011.

 The GENESIS advanced combat management system has the capacity of tracking more than 1,000 tactical targets, thanks to its digital sensor data fusion, automatic threat evaluation, weapon engagement opportunities, and Link-16/22 system integration.

 The modernisation program also included the addition of an 8-cell Mk.41 VLS for RIM-162 ESSM, together with the upgrade of the Mk-92 fire control system by Lockheed Martin; the retrofitting of the SMART-S Mk2 3D air search radar, which replaced the AN/SPS-49; and the addition of a new, long range sonar.

 The Mk.41 vertical launching system (VLS) has been fitted in front of the Mk.13 launcher.
 TCG Gediz was the first ship in the class to receive the Mk.41 VLS installation.

 The G-class frigates of the Turkish Navy were also modified with the ASIST landing platform system at the Istanbul Naval Shipyard, so that they can accommodate the S-70B Seahawk helicopter.